 While many people see the term “ABA Paralegal,” few know exactly what goes into becoming one.
 According to the American Bar Association, an ABA paralegal is a person who is qualified by education, training or experience and is employed by a lawyer, corporation, governmental agency or other entity while performing specifically delegated legal work for which a lawyer is responsible.
 To go along with this definition, the National Federation of Paralegal Associations states that the work performed by these paralegals involves such skills as analysis, evaluation, and communication of relevant facts and legal concepts.

-Skills of an ABA Paralegal
+What Are The Skills of an ABA Paralegal?

 ABA Paralegals, along with having a solid foundation of legal knowledge, also possess a specialized skill set that enables them to perform their jobs at very high levels of expertise.
 Among the most important skills needed by these paralegals are excellent verbal communication ability, strong writing skills, the ability to be an excellent listener, conflict resolution and negotiation skills, and a willingness to work with clients who come from a wide variety of socioeconomic backgrounds.

-Duties of an ABA Paralegal
+What Are The Duties of an ABA Paralegal?

 Because paralegals work in many different types of settings, their duties can vary.
-For those working in small law offices, they may also act as office administrators, answering phones, greeting clients and typing correspondence and other paperwork.
+For those working in small law offices, they may also act as office administrators, answering phones, greeting clients, and typing correspondence and other paperwork.
 However, due to their specialized training, most paralegals from ABA-approved programs spend the majority of their time performing complex and specialized legal work under the supervision of an attorney.
 Among their most common duties are:

-- Case planning, development and management
+- Case planning, development, and management

 - Legal research